 States with the most car theft

-Where you live also matters.
-In looking at the rate per 100,000 citizens, FBI data shows that car theft is highest among Western states.
-Joining Hawaii for the most car thefts are New Mexico, Colorado, Nevada and Oregon for the most motor vehicle thefts.
+Where you live also matters when it comes to car theft statistics.
+The top states for car theft may surprise you.
+In looking at the rate per 100,000 citizens, FBI data shows that car theft rates are highest among Western states.
+Hawaii, New Mexico, Colorado, Nevada and Oregon experience the most stolen cars in the United States.

 |State||Rate per 100,000|